 While leafy trees make low replying;

-In the first section of the poem the poet’s narrator speaks the title of the poem, “I shall not pass this way again.”
+In the first section of the poem, the poet’s narrator speaks the title of the poem, “I shall not pass this way again.”
 The following lines take the time to acknowledge the beauty of the “way” she will no longer go.

 The path is “bordered with flowers” and allows her ample opportunity to sit and rest in the “fragrant bowers” alongside the trail.
 It is clear from the first lines that this “path” is a beautiful one.
 A reader will immediately question what it is that is making the speaker leave her much-loved path.

-There is no answer provided in the next lines, which speak on how while resting she can listen to the “singing / Of song-birds” flying through the air.
+There is no answer provided in the next lines, which speaks on how while resting she can listen to the “singing / Of song-birds” flying through the air.
 They are able to reach the “highest heaven” through their flight, at least in her mind.
 The next lines move into a description of the atmosphere.
 She is never taking the path again, even though the “moons are full and stars are bright.”
 It seems as if the path is an incredibly peaceful place through which the elements move slowly and delicately, it is easy to see why she would want to stay.

 Though voices clear in joyous strain